spuxx1701/jslibs/packages/js-utils/README.md

 ## <a name='Description'></a>Description

 `@spuxx/js-utils` contains a selection of common utilities for use in JavaScript and TypeScript projects.
-The package is esm-only, fully typed and treeshakable.
+The package is esm-only, fully typed and tree-shakable.

 ## <a name='UtilityFunctions'></a>Utility Functions